Minigama – Coil Building the New Mini Kiln

 https://en.wikipedia.org/wiki/Flame

-I’m convinced it’s possible to mix together a Fireclay for the Minigama that handles the heat and doesn’t crack up.
-Read about refractory materials and Fireclay here:
+I’m convinced it’s possible to mix together a Fireclay for the Minigama that works well for hand modeling, handles the heat, and doesn’t crack up when fired.
+Here I try to find the right materials mix for the projects.

 https://www.woodfireceramic.com/how-to-make-fireclay/